 These sweet Candied Walnuts make the perfect salad topper or tasty snack.
 They’re simple to prepare and great to package up and give as a gift.

-Candied walnuts in a cup ready to be enjoyed.
+Candied walnuts in a cup, perfectly golden and packed with flavor, ready to be enjoyed.

 Why We Love Candied Walnuts